promcon/website/content/2019-munich/schedule.md

     <td>11:15</td>
     <td>
       <a href="/2019-munich/talks/prometheus-and-jaeger-a-match-made-in-heaven">
-        Prometheus and Jaeger: A match made in heaven!
+        Prometheus and Jaeger: A Match Made in Heaven!
       </a>
     </td>
     <td>